Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 mkdir -p "$HOME/Library/Application Support/aqua-voice-archive/data"

 Create $HOME/Library/Application Support/aqua-voice-archive/aqua_archive.py and paste the following.
-Replace <ARCHIVE_PATH> in the script with the absolute path of the save destination you've chosen.
+Please replace <ARCHIVE_PATH> in the script with the absolute path of your chosen save destination.

 Full text of aqua_archive.py (click to expand)